José Toribio Medina: Biography

 In this latter year, he was appointed the secretary of legation in Spain, and availed himself of the opportunity of examining the treasures of the old Spanish libraries.
 These researches, repeated on subsequent visits to Spain, and also to France and England, enriched him with a mass of historical and bibliographical material.
 Among his publications may be mentioned the Biblioteca hispano-americana, a remarkable catalogue of unedited documents relating to the Spanish discovery and colonization of Chile, including a number of articles from Martín Fernández de Navarette.
-Volumes II and III of this collection focus on Ferdinand Magellan, from where the recorded history of Chile starts; the Biblioteca hispano-chilena, a similar work, commenced in 1897; the standard and magnificent history of printing in the La Plata countries (1892); comprehensive works on the Inquisition in Chile, Peru and the Philippines; and the standard treatise on South American medals (1899).
-Prior to his death, he offered his personal library collection to the National Library of Chile (Biblioteca Nacional de Chile), which contained 30,000 rare books and 500 volumes of documents dated prior to the independence of Latin American nations.
+Volumes II and III of this collection focus on Ferdinand Magellan, from where the recorded history of Chile starts.
+Other works include the similar Biblioteca hispano-chilena which commenced in 1897; the standard and magnificent history of printing in the La Plata countries (1892); comprehensive works on the Inquisition in Chile, Peru and the Philippines; and the standard treatise on South American medals (1899).
+Medina worked extensively to acquire and publish bibliographic documents printed in Lima, Mexico, and Manila, including books, memoirs, and other historic documents.
+At this time, Medina's work was the most extensive existing effort toward documenting the literary history and bibliography of the Spanish colonies.
+He was designated "Humanist of the Americas" by members of the Pan American Union.

+Prior to his death, Medina offered his personal library collection to the National Library of Chile (Biblioteca Nacional de Chile), which contained 30,000 rare books and 500 volumes of documents dated prior to the independence of Latin American nations.
+The collection is held in the Medina Room.
+Before donating his collection to the National Library, he was offered it for purchase many times.
+One offer was for half a million dollars, but he decided it was best to "leave it to his own people."

+Medina was married to Mercedes Ibáñez de Medina, who assisted with much of his work.
+She is credited with making bibliographical cards, reading proof, and conducting other "intellectual drudgery" for his works.